Gumichan01/lunatix/README.md

-Warning : No static or shared library are provided when you generate the executable file.
+Warning : No static or shared libraries are provided when you generate the executable file.
 However, all SDL2 and Lua files (.lib, .a, .dll for win32 version, .so for Lua) are provided.